 Table 3 gives a breakdown of changes in the main outcome measures at the intervention trust according to medical reasons for absence.
 The greatest changes in the proportion of 4-week absences continuing beyond 8 weeks, and also in mean days lost per absence, were in the “other” and “unknown” categories.
 In contrast, there appeared to be relatively little impact on absences attributed to mental illness.

-Ill-health retirements reduced in both trusts between 2008 and 2010, but the reduction was 20% greater at the intervention trust than at the control trust.
+Ill-health retirements reduced in both trusts between 2008 and 2010, but the reduction was 20% greater at the intervention trust than at the control trust (this difference was not statistically significant).

 DISCUSSION

-This prospective evaluation of a new occupational rehabilitation service demonstrated a statistically significant improvement at the intervention as compared with the control trust in the main outcome measure, which was the proportion of 4-week absences continuing beyond 8 weeks.
+This prospective evaluation of a new occupational rehabilitation service demonstrated a statistically significant improvement at the intervention trust as compared with the control trust in the main outcome measure defined a priori, which was the proportion of 4-week absences continuing beyond 8 weeks.
 There was also a greater reduction at the intervention trust in the mean number of days lost per 4-week absence, but for this measure, the difference from the control trust was not statistically significant.
 The main improvement in outcomes at the intervention trust was for absences attributed to health problems other than musculoskeletal disorders and mental illness.

 Assessing the impact of organisational interventions such as R2H is methodologically challenging.
 Randomisation is not feasible, and the best that can be done is a controlled before and after comparison of the sort that we made.
 This leaves open the possibility of unwanted confounding effects.
 Sickness absence is influenced by many factors, some of which may change over time – e.g. because of a change in the economic climate and threats to job security.
 However, external influences of this sort might be expected to change similarly at both the intervention and control trusts, and apart from the intervention, we are not aware of any major local changes that would be expected to have impacted differentially on the two trusts.